radekxrandom/testpr/README.md

 - displayedCompanies - Array of objects with the data of companies to display.
 - onClickSortByField - Function that gets called when th element (ie column header) is clicked.
 It passes the column name as an argument and sorts data by given field.

-For more information refer to the docs folder.
+For more information please refer to the docs folder.